Evertras/simple-homemanager/02-basic-repository-setup.md

 ```

 You can also remove packages.
 Try removing `hello` from `home.nix` and notice
-that you can no longer run `hello` from your shell.
+that you can no longer run `hello` from your shell after applying.

 You also just learned about Nix lists!
 Nix lists are just space-separated
 items.
 Any amount of whitespace is fine.
 They don't like commas.